Last updated: April, 2021

 The snake will have struck in self defence and very likely disappeared very quickly.
 Do not be tempted to try and catch it.
 If you caught site of it and can describe it to the medical professionals that will help, but don’t worry if you aren’t able to.
 The casualty is likely to have quite clearly identifiable puncture wounds with which the injury can be recognised.

 You don’t have to identify the snake before you call 999.
 A swab will be taken at the hospital to identify the venom, if any, and treat you accordingly.

 Other snakes found in the southern parts of the UK are the grass snake and smooth snake.
 Grass snakes are large, typically 70 – 100 cm and can be identified by their distinctive black and yellow markings behind the head.
-Smooth snakes are rare are small, 45 – 55 cm, and are grey-brown with bars or paired blotches along its back.
+Smooth snakes are rare and small at only 45 – 55 cm,.
+They are grey-brown with bars or paired blotches along its back.
 Smooth snakes are only found in a limited geographic area in the southern part of England.

 If it’s not one of these (remember, don’t chase it to identify it!) it may be an escaped pet or from a zoological collection.
 Most pet snakes are not venomous but can still cause a local reaction such as swelling or irritation.